-- a A matter personal to a member of staff that is being considered by a meeting of council is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the chairman or, if he is not available, the vice-chairman shall be informed of the absence occasioned by illness or other reason and that person shall report such absence to council at its next meeting. - c The chairman or in his absence, the vice-chairman, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk to the Council.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Parish Council. - d Subject to the council's policy regarding the handling of grievance matters the Clerk to the Council shall contact the chairman of the parish council or in his absence, the vicechairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the parish council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk to the Council relates to the chairman or vice-chairman the parish council, this shall be communicated to another member of parish council, which shall be reported back and progressed by resolution of parish council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured, and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Clerk to the Council and the Chairman of the Council.
+- a A matter personal to a member of staff that is being considered by a meeting of council is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the chair or, if he is not available, the vice-chair shall be informed of the absence occasioned by illness or other reason and that person shall report such absence to council at its next meeting. - The chair or in their absence, the vice-chair, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk to the Council.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Parish Council. - d Subject to the council's policy regarding the handling of grievance matters the Clerk to the Council shall contact the chair of the parish council or in their absence, the vice-chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the parish council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk to the Council relates to the chairor vice-chair the parish council, this shall be communicated to another member of parish council, which shall be reported back and progressed by resolution of parish council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or

+- disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
+All paper records shall be secured, and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Clerk to the Council and the Chair of the Council.